-Thymolipoma is a rare benign tumour of the mediastinum.
+Thymolipoma is a rare, benign tumour of the mediastinum.
 Many patients are asymptomatic.
 The tumour is sometimes associated with parathymic disorders such as myasthenia gravis.
 Surgical resection is the treatment of choice in the patients with thymolipoma.
 Complete surgical resection is the cure in most patients.

-Aim: To evaluate the clinical and radiological features and the surgical outcomes of the patients with thymolipoma.
+Objective: To evaluate the clinical and radiological features and the surgical outcomes of the patients with thymolipoma.

 General-epidural anaesthesia can stabilize perioperative haemodynamics, reduce the consumption of general anaesthesia and simultaneously shorten extubation time, indicating that it is a feasible and ideal anaesthetic method at present.

 Objective: The current study aims to explore the effects of general-epidural anaesthesia (GEA) on the perioperative haemodynamics in patients with myasthenia gravis (MG), as well as their extubation time.